 A meeting was held last Thursday evening, Jan.
-31, at Seminole Avenue Clubhouse, with Mrs. Charles Johnson, chaman.
-Plans were made to continue the drive for the Jama-Hospital, and to raise funds for finishing the Forest Homaternity ward of the hospital.
-There will be a house to hospital canvass in the north side of the village and the committee pects to be successful in the drive.
+31, at the Seminole Avenue Clubhouse, with Mrs. Charles Johnson, chairman.
+Plans were made to continue the drive for the Jamaica Hospital, and to raise funds for finishing the Forest Hills maternity ward of the hospital.
+There will be a house to house canvass in the north side of the village and the committee expects to be successful in the drive.